 Suppose that you are injured by a drunk truck driver who was on-the-job while intoxicated.
 As the truck driver employee engaged in what could be considered gross negligence or intentional misconduct (by driving while intoxicated), vicarious liability principles may not apply.
 If you could show that their employer knew or should have known about their prior drunk driving history, then you could ostensibly sue the employer for having committed negligent hiring and supervision.

 If you’ve been involved in a tractor trailer accident, you must first seek immediate medical care.
 Be sure to contact law enforcement at the scene to obtain crucial information about the details of the accident, including the driver’s or victim’s personal and insurance information.

 While you may wish to work directly with an insurance company, insurance adjusters often fail to adequately assess the total extent of your damages.
 Insurance settlements, for example, rarely consider whether your future earnings or quality of life may be impacted by the accident.
-Hiring a competent semi truck accident attorney will ensure your interests are protected through the use of experienced counsel to help navigate the matter as it evolves.
+Hiring a competent commercial truck accident attorney will ensure your interests are protected through the use of experienced counsel to help navigate the matter as it evolves.

 The impact of a commercial vehicle accident can scar a victim for years to come.
 It is important to work with an experienced team of attorneys in order to settle your claims and ensure your future comfort.
 Please contact a truck accident lawyer at our office for a free initial consultation where we can review your case and give you an honest appraisal of its strengths and merits.
 Call 310-273-7300 now!

 "I came to Banafshe Law Firm when I was in need and two other attorneys turned down my case!
 The professionalism and speed at which the team works in unmatched and I have recommended them to many others."